 Of all the ancient cities out there, Teotihuacan might just be my favorite.
-Taking a Teotihuacan tour is one of the most popular things to do on a trip to Mexico City.
+Taking a Teotihuacan tour is one of the most popular things to do on a day trip from Mexico City.

 I know a lot of people prefer to skip the tours and go it alone, but when it comes to historical sites, in my opinion, it’s always nice to get information and guidance.
 I really do recommend touring Teotihuacan with a guide (ask for Jose).

 Most tours of Teotihuacan also included a trip to the Shrine of the Virgin of Guadalupe and the Tres Culturas Plaza.
 Let’s talk about the pyramids of Teotihuacan.

 Teotihuacan is home to the third largest pyramid in the world (the largest is in Egypt, and the second is also in Mexico).
 It’s thought to have begun being built in 100 BC and remained a thriving Mesoamerican city until around 550 AD.